About

 Inspired by the company's Clearwater roots and local supply chain—a key differentiator in an increasingly globalized industry—the new color palette incorporates Boyd Blue and Precision Navy, alongside a suite of metallic gradients: Platinum Silver, Satin Gold, and Slate Gray.
 These tones emphasize the durability and customization of Boyd's steel-based equipment, signaling a premium, future-facing brand built on solid foundations.

-Currently, I'm leading the design of Boyd's new website (launching July 2025), which will bring this new visual identity to life across digital platforms.
+Currently, I'm leading the UX/UI design of Boyd's new website (launching Q4 2025), which will bring this new visual identity to life across digital platforms.
 The UX strategy prioritizes clarity, efficiency, and accessibility—key values for medical professionals—while presenting Boyd Industries as a modern leader in healthcare equipment.
+Every interaction was designed with user research and accessibility standards in mind, creating intuitive pathways for product discovery and information access.

 Procreate, 2024.